Payero/ccdp-engine/Documentation/WORKFLOW.md

     "heartbeat-req-secs": 5
 ```

-This set the frquency for which the Engine pings the resources for an update and sets a list of unique identifiers corresponding to resources
+This set the frequency for which the Engine queries that database for an update and sets a list of unique identifiers corresponding to resources
-(AWS EC2 instances in this case) that are to no be terminated by the Engine.
+(AWS EC2 instances in this case) that are to not be terminated by the Engine.

 ##### Interface Implementations